nigelhartm/MetaPCARoboflow/ReadMe.md

 }
 ```

-* In XR mode, make sure your Quest has permission to access local network and the inference server is reachable.
+* In XR mode, make sure your Quest has permission to access local network via (HTTP) and the inference server is reachable.

 ---